-The Outdoor Foundation believes Oklahoma City is poised to become one of America’s leading cities with a focus on building outdoor culture, and they are supporting our efforts with a $410,000 grant.
+The Outdoor Foundation believes Oklahoma City is poised to become one of America’s leading cities with a focus on building outdoor culture, and they have supported our efforts with a $410,000 grant.

 A key component of the “Thrive Outside Community” initiative is community partnership.
-In Oklahoma City, RIVERSPORT and the OKC Boathouse Foundation will be partnering with numerous organizations including the Foundation for Oklahoma City Public Schools, Oklahoma City Public Schools, Latino Community Development Agency, Oklahoma City Parks Department, Oklahoma City/County Health Department, OKCRespond, YMCA of Greater Oklahoma City, OKC Black Chamber, Boys and Girls Clubs, and Oklahoma City Community Foundation.
-Additional organizations will be integrated as the initiatives are developed.
+In Oklahoma City, RIVERSPORT and the OKC Boathouse Foundation has partnered with numerous organizations including the Foundation for Oklahoma City Public Schools, Oklahoma City Public Schools, Latino Community Development Agency, Oklahoma City Parks Department, Oklahoma City/County Health Department, OKCRespond, YMCA of Greater Oklahoma City, OKC Black Chamber, Boys and Girls Clubs, and Oklahoma City Community Foundation.
+Additional organizations are joining the initiative all the time.

 Did you know?